21A35A0509-cse/FRT/README.md

 **Features and Functionalities**

--Interactive and responsive UI.
+- Interactive and responsive UI.
--Has many graphical and  visual innovative effects.
+- Has many graphical and  visual innovative effects.
--Have an aestheticaly pleasing visual design and architecture.
+- Have an aestheticaly pleasing visual design and architecture.
--Imparts web pages like HOME, ABOUT, SERVICES, CONTACT and a BOT.
+- Imparts web pages like HOME, ABOUT, SERVICES, CONTACT and a BOT.
--User can easily book appointment to the parlor and its services.
+- User can easily book appointment to the parlor and its services.
--Included embedded location of the parlor.
+- Included embedded location of the parlor.

 **Screenshots**